data-liberation-project/hud-inspection-scores/README.md

 - rows that have `pha_name` (Public Housing Authority name) are from the public housing data; rows without `pha_name` are from the multifamily data.
 - the coding changed in 2020, so 80% of scores are non-numeric (like `69d*`).
 - `location_quality` refers to the geocoding for (lat,long) coordinates, which may be quite far from the actual site.
+- removed ~550 completely empty inspections; additional 4% have an `inspection_id` and a score of either 0 or 100, while the rest were completely empty.

+## About the Pipeline

+- the saved filenames start with the reported last-modified date from the http response headers